-To magnify results, the lower panel in the graphic zooms in on the years 2025-2030 and limits the range of emissions covered to between 250 and 350 MMT.
-Labels used in this figure are defined in Table 4.
+To magnify results, the lower panel zooms in on the years 2025-2030 and limits the range of emissions to 250-350 MMT.
 Source: California EPS

-ABILITY TO SHIFT PEAK ELECTRICITY SYSTEM DEMAND 9.2.
+9.2.
+ABILITY TO SHIFT PEAK ELECTRICITY SYSTEM DEMAND

 This section investigates the implications of suboptimal policy-design, implementation, or both-that lead to missing the opportunities for cost-effective peak demand shifting portrayed in the main case.